Dr Loumidis has helped

 behaviour change by helping clients to explore and resolve ambivalence.

 goal-directed.
-The examination and resolution of ambivalence is its
+The examination and resolution of ambivalence is the

 central purpose, and Dr Loumidis will be intentionally directive in